"asylum" and "la puente"

 common ground

-till shame concealed our black and blues
+till shame concealed our black and bluesgrowing up / for a long time / lost childhood

 we began writing in secret